craigmax-dev/craigmax-dev/README.md

 I am an engineer and data analyst.
 Trying to work towards a more sustainable world.

-Interests include technology, medicine, engineering, and climate science.
+Interested in anything tech, medicine, and climate related.

 Indie hackers who want to work on something climate related?
 Reach out to me!